 Director of Music Ministries

-Jared’s study of piano took place at the pre-collegiate and undergraduate level with Herbert Chatzky of the Hartt School of Music, and Findlay Cockrell at the University at Albany; both pupils of noted Juilliard teacher Irwin Freundlich.
-Jared has also participated recently in Colloquia of Sacred Music in Salt Lake City, Utah and Indianapolis, Indiana where he studied performance practice in plainchant, polyphonic choral conducting and organ improvisation.
-Currently he is studying organ with Dr. Anne Laver at Syracuse University Setnor School of Music and Music History and Culture in the College of Arts and Sciences.
+Jared’s study of piano took place at the pre-collegiate and undergraduate level with Herbert Chatzky of the Hartt School of Music, and Findlay Cockrell at the University at Albany, both pupils of noted Juilliard teacher Irwin Freundlich.
+Jared also received a BA in Music History and Cultures from Syracuse University while also studying Pipe Organ with Dr. Anne Laver and Choral Conducting with Dr. Jose Calvar.
+Currently, he is an MPA candidate at Syracuse University’s Maxwell School of Citizenship and Public Affairs where he studies Public and Nonprofit Management, as well as Economic Development.

 Jared grew up in the foothills of the Adirondacks, in Hudson Falls, New York.
-He now lives in Chittenango with his wife, Elizabeth, a teacher at Bolivar Road Elementary School and their son, Henry, who was born in June, 2015.
+He now lives in Chittenango with his wife, Elizabeth, a teacher at Bolivar Road Elementary School and their son, Henry.